Anatomy of human joints

 Even though your cat might have slowed down in their old age, that doesn’t mean they don’t still love new playthings.
 As the saying goes, there’s life in the old cat yet.

 You might think it’s difficult to choose a gift for your elderly cat.
 But at YuMOVE, we’re here to help.
 That’s why we’ve made a list – and checked it twice!
-Bring out your senior cat’s inner kitten with festive toys, supplements and everyday cat essentials.
-Read on for our ultimate gift guide…
+Bring out your senior cat’s inner kitten with Christmas gifts for cats, toys, supplements and everyday essentials.
+Read on for our ultimate guide to the best gifts for senior cats at Christmas…

 Joint Care for All Cats